Chart Color Schemes

 Infrastructure

-Fadden has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Fadden has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects that may affect this region: Wanniassa Hills Primary School Modernisation, Erindale Group Centre Master Plan Implementation Stage 1, The Valley Ponds - Wanniassa, and Canberra Light Rail Stage 4 - Woden to Tuggeranong.
-These are the most relevant projects.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified three projects expected to influence this region.
+Notable projects are Wanniassa Hills Primary School Modernisation, Erindale Group Centre Master Plan Implementation - Stage 1, The Valley Ponds - Wanniassa, and Canberra Light Rail Stage 4 - Woden to Tuggeranong.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.